Seonwhee-Finance/Dynamic_Programming/HMM/README.md

 - A Markov Model utilizes a transition matrix, `T`.
 - A Hidden Markov Model adds an observation or emission matrix `E` which describes the probability of a visible observation when we are in a particular st
 - In this case, the emissions are the words in the corpus
 - The state, which is hidden, is the POS tag of that word.

+The 'states' are the Parts-of-speech designations found in the training data.
+They will also be referred to as 'tags' or POS in this assignment.
+- "NN" is noun, singular,
+- 'NNS' is noun, plural.
+- In addition, there are helpful tags like '--s--' which indicate a start of a sentence.
+- You can get a more complete description at [Penn Treebank II tag set](https://www.clips.uantwerpen.be/pages/mbsp-tags).

 ### Creating the 'T' transition probabilities matrix
-`emission_counts`, `transition_counts`, and `tag_counts` will allow you to quickly construct the

 - `T` transition probabilities matrix.
 - and the `E` emission probabilities matrix.